Geopolitics and doing business in Hong Kong and China.

-According to the Reserve Bank of Australia, the US-China the trade war’s impact on the Australian economy is likely to be “small”.
+According to the Reserve Bank of Australia, the impact of the US-China trade war on the Australian economy is likely to be “small”.
 In July, the bank predicted that the conflict would only shave about 0.20 of a percentage point off economic growth in 2019 and 2020.

 Where currency is concerned, the fact that the trade war has driven the $AUD lower is good for Australian businesses selling internationally. because it reduces the cost of goods to overseas customers.

 When it comes to specific sectors, there are winners and losers.

 The wool industry has definitely felt the effects of the trade war.
 After the US increased tariffs on Chinese clothing products in August, Australian wool prices plunged almost 20%, as Chinese mills closed their order books.

 Australian manufacturers who sell to the US and use Chinese inputs will also will also feel the pinch, unless they can demonstrate that the products meet the test as being essentially “Australian” products., products which include parts from China automatically attract higher tariffs than they did just a few months ago.

 But there’s also some evidence that the trade war could benefit some sectors of the Australian economy.